 Introduction

-Historically, healthcare providers have relied on handwritten orders, which were not only difficult to read but also susceptible to human errors, such as illegible handwriting or miscommunication.
+Historically, healthcare providers have relied on handwritten orders, which were difficult to read and susceptible to human errors, such as illegible handwriting or miscommunication.
 These errors could lead to medication mistakes, diagnostic delays, and compromised patient safety.

-In the ever-evolving landscape of healthcare, technology continues to play a pivotal role in improving patient care, enhancing efficiency, and ensuring patient safety.
-One such technological advancement that has revolutionized the way healthcare professionals manage and process patient orders is Computerized Physician Order Entry (CPOE).
+In the ever-evolving healthcare landscape, technology is pivotal in improving patient care, enhancing efficiency, and ensuring patient safety.
+One such technological advancement that has revolutionized how healthcare professionals manage and process patient orders is Computerized Physician Order Entry (CPOE).

 What is Computerized Physician Order Entry (CPOE)?